Lynnesbian/super-amy/README.md

 - Open the directory in your terminal/command prompt and type `love .`

 ## Licence
+If you're just planning on playing the game, you don't need to worry about this section.
+If you're planning on using some of Super Amy's assets or code for your own project, make sure you're familiar with the terms of the licence.

+### Super Amy
+The source code of this project, **not** including all music and graphics, and also **not** including the supplied libraries, is licenced under the [MPL 2.0](https://www.mozilla.org/media/MPL/2.0/index.txt) licence.
+The text of this licence is available in the "COPYING" file in the root directory of this project.

 ### Libraries used
 This project makes use of the following libraries:
 - vrld's [Moonshine](https://github.com/vrld/moonshine) ([MIT Licence](https://github.com/vrld/moonshine#license))